winterstein/boycott-america/pages/index.md

 [ ] I will make an exception for American companies that are carbon-neutral.

-List some American companies you will be boycotting: (e.g. Coca-Cola)
+List some American companies you will be boycotting: (e.g. Exxon)

 We will notify these companies.
 You can also write to them yourself, which is the most effective.